YilinGao/StanfordCS224n-Notes/lecture2-word2vec.md

 * V (1-by-1): number of words in the vocabulary (eg, 10000)
 * d (1-by-1): number of features to describe words (eg, 300)
 * W_center (V-by-d): word weight matrix (eg, 10000-by-300) with each row as the weight vector for each word when the word is used as a center word
-* W_context (V_by-d): word weight matrix (eg, 10000-by-300) with each row as the weight vector for each word when the word is used as a context word, this matrix is different from the center word weight matrix
+* W_context (V-by-d): word weight matrix (eg, 10000-by-300) with each row as the weight vector for each word when the word is used as a context word, this matrix is different from the center word weight matrix
 * input vector w_c (V-by-1): a **one-hot vector** to represent each word in the vocabulary.
 For the V elements in the vector, only one element is 1, and all other elements are 0.
 The input matrix for each word is different.
 * output vector (V-by-1): a vector with V float elements to represent p(w|w_c) (the probability that a randomly selected nearby word around the word w_c is that word) for all V words.